 As businesses have become increasingly automated, invoicing procedures have taken on new importance.
 Instead of doing business with a vendor that requires paper-based invoicing and payment, an accounting department may require the vendor to send an electronic invoice via email or accept ACH payments.
-When weighing one supplier against another, if all else is equal, a business may choose to work with a vendor that offers the most convenient invoicing and payment method.
+When weighing one supplier against another, a business may work with a vendor that offers the most convenient invoicing and payment method if all else is equal.

 What Customer Service Do You Offer?

-If your employees have an issue with the services a vendor is providing, customer service becomes an issue.
+If your employees have an issue with the vendor’s services, customer service becomes an issue.
 Ask questions about the options available, whether you send an email or make a phone call.
-Determine how support will be provided and if possible, ask the companies already working with them what support they’ve received.
+Determine how support will be provided, and ask the companies already working with them what support they’ve received.
 You may be able to get this information through online research if someone has reviewed them publicly.

-Your vendors help provide the strong foundation your business needs to serve your own customers.
+Your process for setting up vendors in accounting can help provide the strong foundation your business needs to serve your own customers.
 By carefully screening each potential vendor, you can ensure you choose to work with providers that fit your own business’s needs.
-That will allow your team to form long lasting relationships with vendors that last many years.
+That will allow your team to form long-lasting relationships with vendors that last many years.